The Black Waters of Echo's Pond

-The Black Waters of Echo's Pond is a 2009 fantasy horror film directed by the Italo-American film maker Gabriel Bologna.
+The Black Waters of Echo's Pond is a 2009 fantasy horror film directed by Italo-American film maker Gabriel Bologna.
 It stars Robert Patrick, Danielle Harris, and James Duval.

 Plot

-A groups of friends vacation in a plush mansion, where they find a mysterious board game which draws out the nastiest qualities in all of its players.
+A group of friends vacation in a plush mansion, where they find a mysterious board game which draws out the nastiest qualities in all its players.

 Cast

 Production

-The film was shot in the United States in Hollywood, Los Angeles, Malibou Lake, Agoura, Topanga Canyon, California and finally in Turkey.
+The film was shot in California (USA), at the HIP Studios (West Hollywood), Malibou Lake (Agoura Hills), Topanga Canyon and finally in Turkey.
 On 20 March 2010, Parallel Media released the official six-minute theatrical TV advertisement.
 The film is based on a screenplay by Sean Clark (the author of Bloody Disgusting), Michael Berenson and the director himself.
-In the lead roles, Bologna cast Robert Patrick, Danielle Harris, James Duval, Nick Mennell, Electra and Elise Avellan.
+In the lead roles, director Gabriel Bologna cast Robert Patrick, Danielle Harris, James Duval, Nick Mennell, Electra and Elise Avellan.

 Release

 It was premiered on October 11, 2009, as part of the Freak Show Horror Film Festival at the yearly Spooky Empire horror convention. and the limited theatrical release was on April 9, 2010.